-You may be wondering if it’s wise for your teen to have a credit card while in college.
-The fact is, their first card sets the foundation for them to establish a long and healthy credit history.
-This is an important first step in teaching your teen how to manage their finances.
-The question is, what kind of story will their early credit history tell?
+Many parents wonder if it’s wise for their teen to have a credit card while in college.
+Your teen’s first card sets the foundation for establishing a long and healthy credit history.
+This is an important first step in teaching your teen how to manage finances.
+The question is, what kind of story will this early credit history tell?

-If you have a college student who’s at least 18 years old and wants to have their own credit card in college, here are some tips on how they can use the card responsibly to build a positive credit history.
+If your child is at least 18 years old and wants to have a credit card in college, here are some tips on how to use the card responsibly to build a positive credit history.

 Make responsible spending decisions